 What so many of my conversation partners were describing was the feeling of having to tiptoe around people lest they end up triggering, hurting, or enchanting them.
 It's as if they were giants having to pretend to be normal people so that they didn't step on others, scare them, or awe them.
 Additionally, Creative Giants are just as often introverts as they are extroverts, so while they might not actively smallify themselves, their gianthood is still not readily apparent.
 Until you get them talking.
 (I'm thinking of Chris Garrett here, who's a known Creative Giant and one of those guys I can never hear enough from.)

 To add further insult to a long life of injuries, Creative Giants who show up to events and conferences that put on a big show often find themselves sorely disappointed but unable to really talk about it.
-While everyone else is having a great time and/or having their minds blown, the Creative Giants are trying to figure out a) how not to show their internal discomfort, b) what’s wrong with them that they’re not getting it, c) whether to cut their losses and leave or hold out for that “one idea” that may be a game-changer for them, and d) how to find other Creative Giants so the trip isn’t a bust.
-Yes, they’re doing that all at once.
-(It’s for this reason that I tell Creative Giants to decide whether the conference or event is worth it if all they do is meet a handful or two of people they click with or want to finally meet; if not, pass.)
+While everyone else is having a great time and/or having their minds blown, the Creative Giants are trying to figure out a) how not to show their internal discomfort, b) what's wrong with them that they're not getting it, c) whether to cut their losses and leave or hold out for that "one idea" that may be a game-changer for them, and d) how to find other Creative Giants so the trip isn't a bust.
+Yes, they're doing that all at once.2

 The other reason that they're giants, though, is that they really are powerful.
 As I mentioned in Foundations Are to Be Built Upon, Not to Be Flown Over, this is also a perennial downfall for them: they can do so much without trying hard that they simply don't cultivate self-mastery skills.